 Managing Director, Fasham

-Managing Director of Melbourne residential building company Fasham, Melanie is also President of Master Builders Victoria, the first woman to ever hold that position.
+Melanie Fasham is Managing Director of residential building company Fasham, founded by her father some 55 years ago.
+Melanie is also Past President of the Master Builders Association of Victoria, the first woman to hold this office.

 When reflecting upon her education choices as a young student, Melanie notes that pursuing a career in building and construction was never discussed at school, nor was it really even clear what options were available had she been interested.
 With the benefit of hindsight, she says it would have been great to have had a better understanding of the jobs available in the industry and the pathways to get there.